AKhaledAhmed/League-of-Legends-Champion-type-prediction/README.md

 # League of Legends Champion Analysis

 ## Overview
-This Jupyter Notebook analyzes a League of Legends dataset and applies machine learning models to predict champion types.
+Analyze a League of Legends dataset and applies machine learning models to predict champion types.

 ## Features
 - Cleans and preprocesses champion data.